pyfar/sofar/CONTRIBUTING.rst

 Switch to main and run::

-$ bumpversion patch # possible: major / minor / patch
+$ bumpversion patch --verbose # possible: major / minor / patch

-$ git push
+Bumpversion will update all version strings, create and comitt tags by default

 $ git push --tags

 Travis will then deploy to PyPI if tests pass.

+- Merge main back into develop